elastisys/compliantkubernetes/user-demo/README.md

 The `scripts` folder should have self-describing scripts on how to build, test locally and deploy the application.

-For examples on using the application with Compliant Kubernetes, check the user guide in the `/docs` folder.
+For examples on using the application with Welkin, check the user guide in the `/docs` folder.

 ### Run the app with distributed tracing and Jaeger UI